joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 ### 3. ```for-in```

 The first step here is to forget a little bit of what you learned about the syntax of `for` loops.
-All the priciples, and even the inner workings are still there but we have a new (maybe simpler) way of defining loops.
+All the principles, and even the inner workings are still there but we have a new (maybe simpler) way of defining loops.

 ```for``` implicitly declares a constant iterator with the identifier you provide that will be incremented at each iteration of the loop.